Borrow, Return & Renew, Reserve & Recall, Fines, and My Account

 - All fines can be paid at the Issue Desk with cash only

-- Fines over €5 can be paid online via the Library website "Pay Fines" link
+- Fines over €5 can be paid through the Online fine payment (you need your student ID number and Library PIN)

 My Library Account

-- View your loans and check their due dates (please note that the due date on the Self-service receipt and the due date on your account will vary if a recall has been placed on the loan - the due date on your account is the correct date)
+- Loans - you can view your loans and check their due dates (please note that the due date on the Self-service receipt and the due date on your account will vary if a recall has been placed on the loan - the due date on your account is the correct date)

-- Renew your loans where this is allowed.
+- Renewals - you can renew your loans where this is allowed.
 See Renewals for details.

-- Check what reservation(s) you have currently requested.
+- Reservations - check what reservation(s) you have currently requested.
 You will also have an option to cancel these if necessary.

-- View any outstanding charges on your account- pay any fines over €5 online
+- Fines - view any outstanding charges on your account.
+You can pay any fines over €5 online